business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 3. Ergonomic workstations lead to fewer errors.

-Jennifer Post contributed to the writing and reporting in this article.
+Jennifer Post contributed to this article.

 BDC Logo